- What is Income from Salary?

 Salary Income is simply the paycheque you get every month from your employer.
-So any amount received from your employer in form of bonus, allowance, perquisites etc. shall be considered as your Salary Income only.
+An amount received from your employer in the form of bonus, allowance, perquisites, etc. is a part of your Salary Income only.

-Pension received by you after your retirement (not family pension) will also be shown under the head Salary Income.
+Pension received by you after your retirement (not family pension) is also a part of the head Salary Income.

-So first let’s have a look at what is included in salary income:
+So first let’s have a look at components of salary income:

 - Annuity or Pension